monicazhu/final_project/README.md

 ------------------------------------------------------------------------

-## Build the Docker image
+## Build docker image

-You can pull the Docker image by `docker pull monicazhu99/project_image`.
  The link for the image on Docker Hub is https://hub.docker.com/repository/docker/monicazhu99/project_image.

-Then building the Docker image can be done by typing `make project_image` in your terminal.
+  - fork and clone the repository from GitHub link monicazhu/final_project
+  - navigate to project directory
+  - type `make project_image` in your terminal to build the docker image, it would take some time.
+Alternatively, you can also type `make pull_image` in your terminal to pull the image from DockerHub.

 ------------------------------------------------------------------------